donal-omahony/qtumbook/en/part2/erc20-dapp.md

 ![](./erc20-dapp/erc20-dapp.jpg)

-The only additional complication is that we no longer allow DApp to create a transaction without user permission.
+The only additional complication is that we no longer allow a DApp to create a transaction without the user's permission.
 Now for every transaction, we should give the user an opportunity to approve or deny it:

 ![](./erc20-dapp/auth-ui.jpg)